cfpb/design-system/docs/pages/iconography.md

   ### Scale

-  Icons should typically appear with text.
-The scaling of icons is relative to the size of the text.
+  Icons typically appear with text and icons are scaled in relation to the text size.
 This relative sizing is built into our code and happens automatically.

   ## Style